Museums open in Lyon

 Museums in Lyon closed until further notice

 Musée des Tissus (Textile Arts Museum): visitors will have to wait a bit longer to be able to see the works on display at the Textile Arts Museum.
 Until then, as part of the #museumathome initiative, you can discover the treasures of its collections on social networks.
-Activities and private visits are organised until the reopening of the Textile Arts Museum in September 2020.
+Reopening of the Textile Arts Museum on the 10th of September 2020.

 MAC Lyon (Contemporary Art Museum): currently closed for works, it is scheduled to be reopened on the 7th of October for 2 next exhibitions: Edi Dubien and "Comme un Parfum d'Aventure" ("With a Hint of Adventure") (7 October 2020 - 3 January 2021).
 In the meantime, you can experience a 360° virtual tour of past exhibitions.